 Public Health England has established a Mental Health Intelligence Network to provide better access to the data already collected around mental health and wellbeing.
 It includes common mental health problems, severe mental illness, children and young people's mental health, mental wellbeing, coexisting substance use and mental health issues and also dementia.

 - Public mental health and wellbeing – the big picture

 - Public mental health at a local level – commissioning guides and toolkits

 - Inequalities, recession, financial strain

 - Measurement of mental wellbeing

-- Starting well
+- Starting and developing well

 - Mental wellbeing, physical health and healthy lifestyles

 - Wider determinants